Church in Wales (the ‘Church’) Personal Data Sharing Guidance

 1.1 The Church recognises that the correct and lawful treatment of personal data is essential.
 Ensuring that any personal data processed within the Church is done so fairly, lawfully and securely will maintain confidence in the Church and will assist in the achievement of its aims.
 Protecting the confidentiality and integrity of personal data is a critical responsibility that the Church and its staff must take seriously at all times.

 1.2 The Church is a not-for-profit body with a religious aim.
-Within the Church there are a number are of separate data controllers:
+Within the Church there are a number of separate data controllers:

-(a) At parish level (i.e. individual churches) who will process personal data about Church members, office holders, former members and individuals who have connection with the Church (e.g. for weddings, baptisms, funerals etc.) and Clergy;
+(a) At parish level (i.e. individual churches) who will process personal data about Church members, office holders, former members and individuals who have a connection with the Church (e.g. for weddings, baptisms, funerals etc.) and Clergy;

 (b) At diocese level (i.e. diocese and diocesan boards of finance) who will process personal data about members, officer holders, other individuals connected with the Church, Clergy and staff;